-If you are ready for a ski experience you will remember for the rest of your life, consider heli skiing.
+If you are ready for a ski experience you will remember for the rest of your life, consider heli skiing or skiing in idaho.
 Heli skiing offers an off-trail, downhill skiing experience that will leave you breathless with excitement.
 There’s no need for a ski-lift.
 With heli skiing participants are taken to a mountain top covered with fresh snow via a helicopter.
 Skiers leave the helicopter and make their way down long descents through steep slopes, around old growth tree glades and amazing natural terrain contours over fresh powdery snow.
 It’s an experience no ski resort can duplicate.

 Experienced guides lead skiers through exhilarating mountainous environments where they can test themselves and enjoy nature in ways many could not imagine or ever thought possible.
 It’s like nothing you have ever experienced.
 Heli skiing was first tried in the 1960s.
 There are many locations in Europe, Asia, North and South America that have become popular destinations for heli skiers.
 Many of them are in the world’s most exotic locales.
 Once people experience the sport they’re usually hooked for life.